jkoncick/HocusEditor/readme.txt

 TITLE.MID=mytitlemusic.mid
 TILES01.PCX=mysupertileset.pcx

+[ExePatch]
+patch=hocus.pat

-The example should be easy to understand, on the "key" side there is level number or the file name in HOCUS.DAT to be replaced and on the "value" side there is name of your file which will replace that level or file.
+The example should be easy to understand, on the "left" side there is level number or file name in HOCUS.DAT to be replaced, and on the "right" side there is name of your file which will replace that level or file.
+There can be up to one exe patch file.
 You will pack all these files into a zip file which you will distribute.
-The player will download the zip and unpack everything from it into a folder, then he will start Hocus Pocus level editor, select "Apply mod patch" option and open the .ini file you made.
-The editor will automatically replace all the game files and your mod will be ready to play.
+The end-user will download the zip and unpack everything from it into a folder, then he will start HocusEditor, select "Tools -> Apply mod patch" option and select the .ini file you made.
+The editor will automatically replace all the game files, apply exe patch (if one is provided) and your mod will be ready to play.
 Note that this method of patching will let you create a mod that is independent on the game version.
 It will be applicable on either full or demo version, in case you replace only the files or levels that are available in all game versions.